mrkkrp/kill-or-bury-alive/README.md

 Normally, `killing-function` should be able to take one argument: a buffer object.
 However, you can use a function that operates on the current buffer and doesn't take any arguments.
-Just pass non-`nil` `simple` argument and `killing-function` will be wrapped as needed automatically.
+Just pass a non-`nil` `simple` argument and `killing-function` will be wrapped as needed automatically.

 *This function should be used to configure the package, it cannot be called